Military and veterans at ASU

 Enlisted members

 The Community College of the Air Force is a regionally accredited community college.
 If you received credit for courses taken through the CCAF while in active service, submit this transcript as part of your application.
-You can request to have your official CCAF sent to ASU from the Community College of the Air Force transcripts page.
+You can request to have your official CCAF transcript sent to ASU from the Community College of the Air Force transcripts page.
 CCAF now offers electronic transcript delivery through Parchment, a digital credentialing service.
-Students are able to create an account on Parchment to send transcripts.
+Students can create an account on Parchment to send transcripts.

 Officers